dauwhe/zero-labs/web-publications-explainer.md

 ## Experimentation

 1. One way to create a single entity out of multiple HTML documents is to use the now-deprecated HTML Imports.
 We hope that some similar mechanism will come to the web platform soon, but there is still support (and a polyfill) for HTML imports.
-Ideally we'd place the imported content in shadow DOM to allow style encapsulation.
+2. Shadow DOM might be useful for two things.
+One is encapsulating styles of imported components.
+It might also [help allow authors](https://tabatkins.github.io/specs/css-shadow-parts/) to expose hooks for readers to personalize publications, while still retaining control of certain critical design elements.

 ## The State of the Art